Mexico City for LGBTQ Travelers

 Collected by Julie Schwietert Collazo , AFAR Local Expert

-Considered a haven in Latin America for people who identify as LGBT, Mexico City offers a number of sites, attractions, and services geared specifically toward LGBT folks.
+Considered a haven in Latin America for people who identify as LGBTQ, Mexico City offers a number of hotels, bars, attractions, and services geared specifically toward LGBTQ visitors.

 Calle de Niza 23, Juárez, 06600 Ciudad de México, CDMX, Mexico